Trump's trial starting: 'Grievous crime' or just 'theater'?

-WASHINGTON — Donald Trump's historic second impeachment trial in the Senate is an undertaking like no other in U.S. history, the defeated former president charged by the House with inciting the violent mob attack on the U.S. Capitol to overturn the election in what prosecutors argue is the "most grievous constitutional crime."
+WASHINGTON — The Senate launches Donald Trump's historic second impeachment trial on Tuesday, with lawyers for the former president insisting he is not guilty of inciting mob violence at the Capitol to overturn the election while prosecutors say he must be convicted of the "most grievous constitutional crime" even though he's gone from the White House.

-Trump's lawyers insist as the trial opens Tuesday that he is not guilty on the sole charge of "incitement of insurrection," his fiery words just a figure of speech, even as he encouraged a rally crowd to "fight like hell" for his presidency.
-The Capitol siege on Jan.
-6 stunned the world as rioters stormed the building to try to stop the certification of President-elect Joe Biden's victory.
+Trump faces a sole charge of incitement to insurrection over the Jan.
+6 Capitol siege, an attack that stunned the nation and the world after he encouraged a rally crowd to "fight like hell" for his presidency.
+Rioters stormed the building trying to stop the certification of President-elect Joe Biden's victory.

-No witnesses are expected to be called, in part because the senators sworn as jurors, forced to flee for safety, will be presented with graphic videos recorded that day.
+No witnesses are expected to be called, in part because the senators sworn as jurors will be presented with graphic videos of the scenes they witnessed that day, forced to flee for safety.
+Under COVID-19 protocols senators will distance for the trial, some even using the visitors' galleries.
 Holed up at his Mar-a-Lago club in Florida, Trump has declined a request to testify.

-The first president to face charges after leaving office and the first to be twice impeached for high crimes and misdemeanors while in office, Trump continues to challenge the nation's civic norms and traditions even in defeat.
+The first president to face charges after leaving office and the first to be twice impeached for high crimes and misdemeanors, Trump continues to challenge the nation's civic norms and traditions even in defeat.
 Security remains extremely tight at the Capitol.
-While acquittal is likely, the trial will test the nation's attitude toward his brand of presidential power, the Democrats' resolve in pursuing him, and the loyalty of Trump's Republican allies defending him.
+While acquittal is likely, the trial will test the nation's attitude toward his brand of presidential power, the Democrats' resolve in pursuing him and the loyalty of Trump's Republican allies defending him.

-"In trying to make sense of a second Trump trial, the public should keep in mind that Donald Trump was the first president ever to refuse to accept his defeat," said Timothy Naftali, a clinical associate professor at New York University and an expert on Richard Nixon's impeachment saga, which ended with Nixon's resignation rather than his impeachment.
+"In trying to make sense of a second Trump trial, the public should keep in mind that Donald Trump was the first president ever to refuse to accept his defeat," said Timothy Naftali, a clinical associate professor at New York University and an expert on Richard Nixon's impeachment saga.

-"This trial is one way of having that difficult national conversation about the difference between dissent and insurrection," Naftali said.
+"This trial is one way of having that difficult national conversation about the difference between dissent and insurrection," he said.

-In filings, lawyers for the former president lobbed a wide-ranging attack against the House case, dismissing the trial as "political theater" on the same Senate floor invaded by the mob.
+In filings Monday, lawyers for the former president lobbed a wide-ranging attack against the House case, dismissing the trial as "political theater" on the same Senate floor that was invaded by the mob.

 Trump's defenders are preparing to challenge both the constitutionality of the trial and any suggestion that he was to blame for the insurrection.
 They suggest that Trump was simply exercising his First Amendment rights when he encouraged his supporters to protest at the Capitol, and they argue the Senate is not entitled to try Trump now that he has left office.

+"While never willing to allow a 'good crisis' to go to waste, the Democratic leadership is incapable of understanding that not everything can always be blamed on their political adversaries," the Trump lawyers say.

-House impeachment managers, in their own filings, asserted that Trump had "betrayed the American people" and there is no valid excuse or defense.
+House impeachment managers filed their own document Monday, asserting that Trump had "betrayed the American people" and there is no valid excuse or defense.

 "His incitement of insurrection against the United States government — which disrupted the peaceful transfer of power — is the most grievous constitutional crime ever committed by a president," the Democrats said.

-Under an agreement between Senate Majority Leader Chuck Schumer and Republican leader Mitch McConnell, the opening arguments would begin at noon Wednesday, with up to 16 hours per side for presentations.
+Under an agreement between Senate Majority Leader Chuck Schumer and Republican leader Mitch McConnell, the opening arguments would begin Wednesday at noon, with up to 16 hours per side for presentations.

-After that there are hours for deliberations, witnesses and closing arguments.
-The trial was set to break Friday evening for the Jewish Sabbath, but Trump's defense team withdrew the request, concerned about the delay, and now the trial can continue into the weekend and next week.
+The trial was set to break Friday evening for the Jewish Sabbath at the request of Trump's defense team, and resume Sunday.
+But Trump attorney David Schoen told senators in a letter late Monday he was concerned about a delay and withdrew the request.
+The schedule will likely be adjusted, according to a person granted anonymity to discuss the planning.

 A presidential impeachment trial is among the most serious of Senate proceedings, conducted only three times before, leading to acquittals for Andrew Johnson, Bill Clinton and then Trump last year.